opennukit/Nukit-Open-Air-Purifier/README.md

 Hang on for a few weeks; we'll have an easy-to-use web app that will let you specify what sort of layout you want and then generate the files for you.

+**I have ME/CFS, POTS, Long-COVID.
+Will I be able to do this?**

+We think so, or let us know and we'll make changes so you can.
+Clear a work area that you can utilize for as long as you need- even days are fine.
+They key is you only need to glue one panel at a time- gluing all at once is for the impatient and offers little benefit.
+Spread your glue, place your piece firmly in the slots, wipe up excess with a damp sponge, close your glue, and return the next day, or even the next week- whenever you have the spoons for another piece.
+The entire assembly process can be broken into 5-minute segments.

 **License**
 ---
 All Nukit Open Air Purifiers are released under GPL-3.